Dump Truck Sizes and Dirt Load Capacity

 How many truckloads will my project take?

 Divide your total loose cubic yards by the truck’s capacity and round up, because a partial load still ships as a load.
-The table below shows the truckloads for common volumes across the three trucks.
+The table below shows the truckloads for common volumes across these three trucks.
 Fewer, larger loads usually cost less per yard, but only when the site can take the bigger truck.

 | Project volume | Tandem (12 cy) | End dump (18 cy) | Belly dump (22 cy) |